 She’s certainly qualified to explore the question – her company, Duarte, is a Silicon Valley firm that helps organizations like Google and Apple tell effective stories through presentation.
 She even worked with Al Gore on the slide show that’s seen so prominently in the documentary An Inconvenient Truth.

-our odds of winning a new business pitch will change in your favor when you use STAR moments to give your presentation a life outside of the 90 minutes you’re allotted in the conference room.
+The odds of winning a new business pitch will change in your favor when you use STAR moments to give a presentation a life beyond the 90 minutes you’re allotted in the conference room.

 Sparklines is a tool for visualizing the shape or contour of a presentation in the same way a story arc describes the shape of a great story (and if you don’t know what a story arc is, or why you should care, check out this post and this one too.

 hose of you who follow me regularly know that my mission is to help ad agencies and creative services firms communicate more persuasively.
 This can be challenging because most agencies are stuck in the rut of talking about themselves with surprisingly little consideration for the point of view of their clients and prospects.
 So, when I find a tool or technique that has the potential for changing that behavior, I pass it on.
 Sparklines is one of those tools.

 Essentially, it’s is a method for drawing an audience over to your side of an argument by presenting a series of contrasts between what is and what could be.
 Duarte figured it out while listening to two extraordinary presentations: Martin Luther King’s “I Have a Dream” speech and Steve Jobs’ iPhone launch in 2007.

 As she listened, she mapped out the key moments and saw this back-and-forth pattern start to emerge.
 When you overlay this structure on the iPhone presentation, it becomes abundantly clear how Jobs drew the audience in by contrasting the underwhelming technology of the day with the promise of a product so revolutionary it would change our world forever.